Enter your email address below and subscribe to our newsletter

 Greek Salad

-Salad is a staple in Greece, especially in the hot summer months.
-Greek Salad pays tribute to the delicious variety of fruits and vegetables in Greece.
-Greek salad has a light and refreshing taste.
-When paired with Lamb Chops which is commonly eaten in Greece, the salad is a cooling factor.
+Salad is a staple in Greece, particularly during the hot summer months.
+Greek salad showcases the delightful variety of fruits and vegetables available in the country, offering a light and refreshing taste.
+When paired with lamb chops, which are commonly enjoyed in Greece, the salad acts as a cooling complement.
+The four key ingredients of a Greek salad are feta cheese, olives, vinegar, and olive oil.
+Feta cheese, made from the milk of sheep, is an essential component of this dish.

 Tomatoes, Cucumbers, Red Onions, Black Olives, Feta Cheese, Green Bell Peppers, Vinegar, Olive oil, Oregano, Garlic, Salt, Pepper and Dijon Mustard.

-Choose Baby tomatoes or Cherry tomatoes, it is sweeter and provides more crunch.
-Most people use Large tomatoes which they cut into chunks.
-Cucumbers provides a fresh and crisp taste.
+Choose Cherry tomatoes; they are sweeter and crunchier.
+Most people use Large tomatoes, which they cut into chunks.
+Cucumbers offer a fresh, crisp taste.
 Red Onions are chopped into tiny cubes or thinly sliced.
 Red onions have a bit of a bite & heat.
-Opt for Kalamata olives where possible, however when they are not available at the supermarket, use Black olives in its place.
-Most Greeks prefer to use large blocks of feta cheese and serve it on top of the salad, we preferred to crumble it up.
+Many Greeks use Kalamata olives; when they are not available at the supermarket, use Black olives in their place.
+Traditionally, this recipe features a large chunk of Feta cheese that is placed on top of the salad; we prefer to crumble it.
 Green Bell Peppers add crunch and freshness.

 Salad Dressing